UC-Berkeley-Extension/global/README.md

 If you try a `phing` command and get the error `Buildfile: build.xml does not exist!`, make sure you are in the `/var/www/html/` directory.

+### `[phingcall] ...
+The remote end hung up unexpectedly`

+If you try `phing artifact` and get an error, you might need to extend permissions on your artifacts folder.
+Run `chmod -R 776 artifacts` from your host machine.

+You might get a `You have changes which must be committed before you may build an artifact` error next.
+Go to your `global/.git/gitconfig` file and set `filemode` to false.

 # Pattern Lab
 We are using [Pattern Lab](https://patternlab.io/) for the component-based styleguide for the project.
 Pattern Lab is a node-based system that can integrate with Drupal themes.